fourieraudio/docs/manual/transform.suite/upgrade-suite.md

 # Upgrading transform.suite

-Suite '26 welcomes SoundTheory's Gullfoss Live, Eventide's Blackhole Immersive, standalone Slate Digital VMR modules, and expanded support for Touch & Turn.
+Suite '26 welcomes Soundtheory's Gullfoss Live, Eventide's Blackhole Immersive, standalone Slate Digital VMR modules, and expanded support for Touch & Turn.
 Plugin manufacturers regularly update their plugins to introduce new features and address compatibility with the latest host environments.
 Occasional updates from manufacturers may require a **transform**.suite update.
 If you encounter any issues after a plugin update, please reach out to our support team.
 We work closely with plugin manufacturers to implement new features and resolve any issues as quickly as possible.

 :::tip